 - There is anti jellyfish lotion that you can use to deter them, but I can’t recommend this as chemicals can affect marine life and I haven’t tried this myself.

 If you have any concerns or acute pain with stings from jellyfish or being in the sea then seek medical attention immediately.
-I was stung by five jellyfish when snorkelling with manta rays in Nusa Lembongan, and while they were sore afterwards, it was still a manageable amount of pain.
+I was stung by five jellyfish when snorkelling with manta rays in Nusa Lembongan.
+While they were sore afterwards, it was still a manageable amount of pain.

-What do you do if you get stung?
+What do you do if you get stung by a jellyfish?

 - Despite what you’ve heard or seen on an episode of Friends, urinating on a jellyfish sting doesn’t help and might even make it feel worse.

-- Its better to clean the sting area with sea water (preferably warm) instead of fresh water.
+- It is better to clean the sting area with sea water (preferably warm) instead of fresh water.

 - Vinegar can help stings, I’ve used it and it does really work, plus it’s not toxic to the marine environment.

-- Tweezers can be used to remove stings if they’re embedded in the skin but you may need a magnifying glass and a friend as they can be hard to see!
+- Tweezers can be used to remove stings if they’re embedded in the skin.
+You may need a magnifying glass and a friend as they can be hard to see!
 You can also scrape them out with a credit card.

 - If you know that you have allergies to stings, be sure to bring your epipen but don’t use one if you don’t have an allergy.